metaleap/go-ezmq/readME.md

 }
 ```

 Specialist tweaks used from within `Queue.SubscribeTo`.
+If you don't know their
+meaning, you're better off taking our defaults.